arnabsen1729/Networking-Lab/ass2/ass2.md

 ![tcpdump](./ss/q8-trace.png)

-Since I am using tracerote with `-I` it will send ICMP requests and we can see that.
+Since I am using `traceroute` with `-I` it will send `ICMP` requests and we can see that.
 If we analyse the packets we see first a DNS resolution happens.

 ```bash
 11:21:47.696631 IP 10.10.0.1.domain > kali.57211: 58638 1/1/0 CNAME github.com.
 (130)